pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 ## Combine Futures and gRPC

 There are many gRPC implementations in different languages.
-Unfortunately, no one available for Rust in production.
+Unfortunately, no one is available for Rust in production.
 But we really want to use gRPC in TiKV, so we decide to implement it by ourselves.

 ### C gRPC Keywords